- 04 May 2023

-- Click again to drop the end of the arrow at the desired location.
+- Select the end shape to drop the end of the arrow at the desired location.
 You can choose to connect to the left, right, top, or bottom of the end shape.
-Drop the end of the connector at the center of the end shape to have it dynamically snapping between the two shapes.
+Drop the end of the connector at the center of the end shape to have it dynamically snap between the two shapes.

-You can also create connected shapes quickly by dropping the end of a new connector on the freehand canvas; this will open a menu that will allow you to create a new shape at the end of the connector.
+You can also create connected shapes by dropping the end of a new connector on the freehand canvas.
+This opens a menu that allows you to create a new shape at the end of the connector.

-- Click Color () to edit the color of the connector.
+- Select Color () to edit the color of the connector.

-- Click Weight and style () to edit the weight and style of the connector.
+- Select Weight and style () to edit the weight and style of the connector.

-- Click Line caps () to edit the start and end caps of the connectors.
+- Select Line caps () to edit the start and end caps of the connectors.

 - Select Lock () to prevent other users from selecting or editing the connector.